DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 basis.[^40] These internet services have since fallen into disuse after families defaulted on payment for broadband plans.
-Households were unable to pay the bills because their resources were spread too thinly amongst a large number of highly-mobile residents, making regular payment almost impossible.
+Households were unable to pay the bills because their resources were spread too thinly amongst a large number of highly mobile residents, making regular payment almost impossible.
 As in the post-transition phase at the communities, these residents struggled with the administrative processes required to terminate the direct debit arrangements, because of the